kimw/shadowsocks-web/README.md

 By default, the ubuntu installed supervisor run as root.
 As you known, it's not safe.
-So, I deside to set up a new user named as 'supervisor' and user group 'supervisor', and keep application running under it's permission by following commands.
+So, I deside to set up a new user named as 'supervisor' and a new user group 'supervisor', and keep application running under it's permission by following commands.

 ```shell
 sudo addgroup --system supervisor